AN UNCATALOGUED ANIMAL

 In 1958, big foot was a term used to describe large, human-like, footprints.
-As in "Those are some big footprints."
-The term "bigfoot" has become a name used to describe the thing making the footprints.
+As in, "Those are some big footprints."
+Today, "bigfoot" is a name used to describe the things making the footprints.

 RIGHT.
 BUT, WHAT'S A BIGFOOT?

-But, it's not just one thing.
+But, it's not just one bigfoot.
 A living species needs a healthy breeding population.
 Scientists have suggested 5,000 adults is the minimum number needed for the long term health of any species.

 DO WE KNOW ANYTHING ABOUT BIGFOOT?

 Yes.
 We know what a bigfoot looks like.
 It bears a strong resemblance to the mountain gorilla.
-Morphological analysis of the subject place it either similar to the mountain gorilla or between a gorilla and a human.
+Morphological analysis places it between a gorilla and a human.